code-423n4/2024-07-dittoeth/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts July 2, 2024 20:00 UTC
 - Ends July 8, 2024 20:00 UTC

+*❗️Note: This audit has $0 in QA awards.
+However, if no valid HM findings are found, the HM awards will be $0, and the top 3 QA reports will split a QA award of $440 in USDC.

 ## This is a Private audit